Share this post on:

 Guardians are MBTI Sensing/Judging (SJ) Types

 Keirsey classified the Guardian as Concrete/Sensing with Judging (xSxJ) MBTI Personality Types.
-This includes the Types with Introverted Sensing and Extraverted Thinking or Feeling (a Judging Function) as the first Dominant or second Auxiliary Functions in either order.
+These include the Types with Introverted Sensing and Extraverted Thinking or Feeling (a Judging Function) as the first Dominant or second Auxiliary Functions in either order.

 ISFJ and ESFJ Types are Guardians with Introverted Sensing and Extraverted Feelings as the first Dominant and second Auxiliary Functions in either order.